cloudmesh-community/book/chapters/prg/python.md

 names = ['Albert', 'Jane', 'Liz', 'John', 'Abby', 'Liz']
 ```

-When we don't want this to be the case, we can use a
+When we donot want this to be the case, we can use a
 [set](https://docs.python.org/2/library/stdtypes.html#set):

 ```python